 Prerequisite: COMS 2213; COMS 2223 or COMS 3903.
 This course emphasizes the comparative structures and capabilities of several programming languages.
 Major emphasis will be placed on language constructs and the run-time behavior of programs.

-COMS 4133 Application Program Development
+COMS 4133 Application Program Development Prerequisite: COMS 2213 and COMS 2853.

-Prerequisite: COMS 4033.
 Methods for individual development of application programs.
-Metrics for quality of software processes.
+Metrics for measuring the quality of software products and processes.
 Verification of application programs.